TristanDamron/Pupil/README.md

 VR camera rig that supports dynamic IPD adjustments and dynamic depth of field adjustments from PupilCamear.cs.

 ## Prefabs/PupilInitializer.prefab
-Loads the VR device for Unity.
+Loads the VR device for Unity and caches IPD settings from a json file.

 ## Prefabs/PupilCameraSettings.prefab
 Sets camera IPD settings and triggers auto adjustments. *Requires a PupilCameraRig prefab to be in the scene*